 Several data storage resources are offered by Purdue outside of Research Computing.
 One such offering is PURR, a research collaboration and data management solution for Purdue researchers and their collaborators.
 Purdue Libraries offers a broader overview of all storage options available to students, faculty, and staff at Purdue.

-- Each cluster is assigned a default Lustre or GPFS parallel scratch filesystem.
-The parallel filesystems provide work-area storage optimized for a wide variety of job types, and are designed to perform well with data-itensive computations, while scaling well to large numbers of simultaneous connections.
+Each cluster is assigned a default Lustre or GPFS parallel scratch filesystem.
+The parallel filesystems provide work-area storage optimized for a wide variety of job types, and are designed to perform well with data-intensive computations, while scaling well to large numbers of simultaneous connections.